-Andreas Busch, Ph.D. has served as our Chief Innovation Officer, Head of the Innovation Center since joining Cyclerion on April 29, 2019.
+Andreas Busch, Ph.D. has served as our Chief Scientific Officer since January 1, 2021.
+Previously, Dr. Busch served as Chief Innovation Officer, Head of the Innovation Center since joining Cyclerion on April 29, 2019.
 Prior to joining Cyclerion, Dr. Busch served as the Head of Research and Development and Chief Scientific Officer at Shire plc, a position he held since January 2018.
 From May 2005 to December 2017, Dr. Busch held various positions at Bayer AG, including Head of Drug Discovery for Bayer Pharma and Bayer Animal Health from January 2016 to December 2017 and Executive Vice President, Global Head Drug Discovery for Bayer HealthCare and Bayer Pharma from December 2006 to December 2015.
 Additionally, Dr. Busch served as a member of the Executive Committee of Bayer HealthCare from February 2007 to December 2015.
 Prior to that, Dr. Busch was Global Head of Cardiovascular Research at Hoechst and Sanofi-Aventis.
 Dr. Busch holds a Ph.D. in pharmacology and is extra-ordinary Professor at the Johann Wolfgang Goethe-University Frankfurt.